You are here

 Colorado Dyslexia Pilot Program

 During the 2019 legislative session, the Colorado General Assembly created a dyslexia pilot program through House Bill 19-1134.
-The purpose of the program is to pilot the use READ Act assessment results and a research-based protocol to identify markers of dyslexia in K – 3 students.
+The purpose of the program is to pilot the use of READ Act assessment results and a research-based protocol to identify markers of dyslexia in K - 3 students.
 Further, pilot sites will receive training and coaching to provide support to young students who may demonstrate the early markers for dyslexia.
+Initially, the pilot program was expected to run for one year, however, was extended an additional year.

-The pilot program includes three schools who are participating in the year long program from June 2021 through June 2022.
-Through the pilot program schools receive no-cost training and support for kindergarten, first-, second-, and third-grade teachers in utilizing the pilot identification process for markers of dyslexia.
-All pilot program activities are communicated and delivered by the University of Oregon pilot program team, which has been selected to lead the project.
+This year, the pilot program includes four schools (Cohort Two) who are participating in the year-long program from June 2022 through June 2023.
+Through the pilot program, schools receive no-cost training and support for kindergarten, first-, second-, and third-grade teachers in utilizing the pilot identification process for markers of dyslexia.
+All pilot program activities are communicated and delivered by the University of Oregon pilot program team, who have been selected to lead the project.

 Participating schools commit to program training in dyslexia and the use of the University of Oregon’s dyslexia screening protocol.